Evanna Lynch: Charity work

-Her charity work includes participation with the Multiple Sclerosis Society of Ireland, in which she launched their MS Readathon fundraiser in 2010.
+Lynch has participated in charity work, including with the Multiple Sclerosis Society of Ireland, in which she launched their MS Readathon fundraiser in 2010.
 Lynch is also a member of the Board of Advisors for the non-profit organisation, the Harry Potter Alliance (HPA).
 With the HPA, she has supported same-sex marriage in Maine, taken part in a webcast fundraiser, written an article about body image and contributed to a fundraising book.

-Lynch is an ambassador for J. K. Rowling's charity Lumos.
-In 2016, Lynch and her Harry Potter co-star and fellow Lumos ambassador, Bonnie Wright, travelled to Haiti to learn about why there are 30,000 children living in orphanages, and met children who had been rescued from terrible conditions and reunited with their families.
+As an ambassador for J. K. Rowling's charity Lumos, Lynch and her Harry Potter co-star and fellow Lumos ambassador, Bonnie Wright, travelled to Haiti in 2016 to learn about why there are 30,000 children living in orphanages, and met children who had been rescued from terrible conditions and reunited with their families.
 Lynch stated about charity work for children and families, "Without families and without love, children can't be children.
 The most important thing as a child is to be with your family.
 And you have to do everything you can to keep that family unit in place".

 Lynch contributed an essay to the 2018 book Feminists Don't Wear Pink and Other Lies, curated by Scarlett Curtis, whose royalties went to the United Nations charity Girl Up.

 Activism and veganism

 In a 2019 interview, Lynch said she "hated the blood [from raw meat]" as a child and, at age 11, she became a vegetarian.
 In 2015, she turned to veganism for ethical reasons.
 Lynch said that her activism is mostly done "in my free time as a way to give back and a way to right the world".

 In 2015, Lynch was the first person to sign the petition against live export in the On Cow tour, an event organised by Compassion in World Farming which visited eight cities in the European Union.
 Since then, she has joined many animal rights demonstrations and campaigns.
-In May 2018, Evanna Lynch and a journalist travelled to Kerala, India to observe the treatment of the endangered Asian elephant.
+In May 2018, Lynch and a journalist travelled to Kerala, India to observe the treatment of the endangered Asian elephant.
 In August, she and actor Peter Egan joined the organisation Save the Asian Elephants to hand in a 200,000-name petition to the Department for Environment, Food and Rural Affairs, demanding to ban the advertisement in the United Kingdom of "unethical Asian elephant related holidays abroad", among other requests.

 In 2017, Lynch narrated the short documentary iAnimal by Animal Equality, dealing with the dairy industry.
 The film received a nomination at the 2018 Raindance Film Festival.
 In June 2018, she narrated a short film by the Humane Society International against the dog and cat meat trade in Asia.
 In October 2019, Lynch was announced as a Lovie Award winner for her activism.
 The committee stated that she "raises the bar for others in a position of fame to use the Internet in the most creative and accessible ways possible, to introduce new ideas to people that can truly change our world for the better".